 Appointed to the Rexam Board as Chairman and independent non executive director in February 2012.
-He is Chairman designate of ARM Holdings plc and a non executive director of Tesco PLC.
+He is also Chairman of ARM Holdings plc and a member of the Hearings Committee of The Panel of Takeovers and Mergers.
 Until 2009 he was Chief Executive of NSG Group, the Tokyo based global glass company which acquired Pilkington PLC in 2006 (where he was Chief Executive).
 Prior to the glass industry, Stuart held a number of senior positions at Mars, Inc., having previously spent 10 years in a variety of European roles at Royal Dutch Shell plc.

 Appointed to the Rexam Board in May 2012 as senior independent director.
-She is a non executive director of RSA Insurance Group plc, Wm Morrison Supermarkets Plc and Shoppers Drug Mart Corporation.
-She is also chairman of Sandpiper CI Limited, a director of the RBG Kew Foundation and an operating partner of Duke Street LLP.
+Johanna is a leading expert in retail and customer relationship management with wide knowledge of the global retail world.
+She is a non executive director of RSA Insurance Group plc and Wm Morrison Supermarkets Plc, chairman of Sandpiper CI Limited and a director of the RBG Kew Foundation.
 Her previous experience includes 22 years with McKinsey & Co, London, ultimately as Co-Leader of the firm's Global Marketing and Sales Practice.

 Graham Chipchase joined Rexam in February 2003 as Finance Director and a member of the Board.
 In October 2005, he moved to an operational role as Group Director Plastic Packaging, before becoming Chief Executive in January 2010.
 Prior to Rexam, Graham was Finance Director of GKN PLC's Aerospace Services business, the automotive and aerospace engineering group.
 He is a member of the board of AstraZeneca.